k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/06_how_to_use_graphit.md

 -  [Creating and Editing a Graphit File](/articles/15_web_services_and_graphit/17_Graphit/02_create_and_edit_a_graphit_file.md).

 ### Graphit Nodes
-The following articles describe the different types of Graphit Nodes and their properties:
+The following articles describe the different types of Graphit nodes and their properties:

 -  [Graphit Nodes Type](/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md).